ccho-0508/simple-site/README.md

 # How to Run
 - Make sure docker desktop is installed for non-Linux users!!!
-(Creates a linux vm so you can run containers)
+(Creates a linux vm so you can run containers).
+- You need to build the images first with: ```docker-compose build``` (run where docker-compose.yaml is located).
+    - Run the build commmand whenever you make changes to the code .

 - Start the site with:
     - ```docker-compose up``` (run where docker-compose.yaml is located)